 Our Initiatives

-Two million Canadians have suffered cardiovascular disease or stroke.
-At $25 billion annually, the cost to our health care system is staggering, accounting for 10 per cent of total health care costs.
+Cardiovascular disease is the No. 1 cause of premature death globally.
 The Libin Cardiovascular Institute is tackling these problems head on through world-class cardiovascular research, training and clinical care.

 The Libin Cardiovascular Institute’s four initiatives are at the heart of this work.
 They drive our research and ultimately enable us in our mission to improve cardiovascular outcomes for Albertans at all ages and stages of life.